 Mr. Ong is both the Treasurer and a Director of Vantage Equities, Inc., Vantage Financial Corporation and Philequity Management.
-Mr. Ong is also the President of Chemcenter Corporation.
+Mr. Ong owns Centrex Enterprises.
 Previously, he was connected with Exxon Chemicals serving various functions in sales, marketing, audit, and logistics operation both here and abroad.
 He was also a former director of Petroenergy Resources Corporation from 2007 to 2009.
 Mr. Ong holds a degree in Chemical Engineering, magna cum laude, from De La Salle University.